dd010101/vyos-jenkins/readme.md

 sudo -u jenkins gpg --pinentry-mode loopback --full-gen-key
 ```

+This key **needs to be without passphrase**.
+The reprepro uses this key in background thus there is no way to enter
+passphrase.

 Remember your pub key, it's random string like "934824D5C6A72DA964B3AFBD27A7E25D86BB7E2A".

 Create expected folder structure, prepare reprepro config and give Jenkins access, this is done for each release